lkoepsel/CoolTerm_pip/README.md

 }
 ```
+### Build a MicroPython Application - `mpbuild`
+This repo also installs `mpbuild` which allows you to build an application by creating a text file containing the instructions as to how/where to copy files required for the application.

+Detailed explanation can be found in my repository [microserver](https://github.com/lkoepsel/microserver).
+In short:

+1. Remove all files from board: `mpremote littefs_rp2`
+2. Build application: `mpbuild application.txt`

 ## Other Usage Examples
 1. **Make sure you turn on "Enable Remote Control Socket" under "Scripting" in the Preferences**.
 2. Follow the example scripts contained in the CoolTerm documentation, *CoolTerm -> Scripting -> Python -> Examples*